 - If utilities were not turned off before you evacuated, do not enter your property until it has been checked by a qualified technician.

 - Before drinking tap water, check it for colour and odour.
 If you suspect it is contaminated, do not drink it.

 Completing a Damage Assessment

 - Use a camera or video camera to record any flood damage to your property.

 - Do not discard any valuable papers that may have been damaged during a flood.
 Instead, store them in a freezer - they may be important later.

-- Watch for information on Disaster Recovery Assistance programs administered by the Province of Alberta.
+- Watch for information on Disaster Recovery Program, which is administered by the Province of Alberta.